mauzey1/cmor3_documentation/mydoc/mydoc_cmor3_CV.md

 permalink: /mydoc_cmor3_CV/
 ---

-### CMIP6 Control vocabulary minimum requirements.
+### CMIP6 Controlled Vocabulary minimum requirements.

    * CMOR 3 required a new Controlled Vocabulary file which must contains 4 mandatory keys for CMIP6.
        * institutions_ids:  A dictionary of of registered institution IDs with a description.